Real talk: I’m not going to tell you how to get “the best dating profile photo ever.”

 Step 4: Edit your favorites

-If you followed the steps above, you should have a whole bunch of pictures that look something like this.
+If you followed the steps above, you should have a variety of pictures that look something like this.

 Here’s an edited version of the photo above:

-Because the lighting and coloring was already solid, all we did was crop the picture to a square.
-If your pics didn’t turn out quite as well, however, there’s plenty of small tweaks you can make: rotating the picture slightly to straighten up your posture, editing the color balance to be slightly less green or red, and so on.
+Because the lighting and coloring was already solid, I just cropped the picture to a square.
+If your pics didn’t turn out quite as well, you can try adjusting some things like the color balance.

 I suggest you go ahead and edit several different photos to give you some options to work with in the next step.

-Step 5: Get feedback to choose the right photos
+Step 5: Get feedback to choose the best picture

-Here are the results we got on our demonstrator’s first test (from females, all ages):
+Here are the results from my first test (from females, all ages):

-And if you know someone who could use this info, be sure to spread the word.
-They’ll thank you later.
+If you know someone who could use this info, be sure to spread the word.